Welcome to Year 5

 Year 5 is an incredibly important academic year full of new expectations, such as increasing independence and maturity, but the children's sense of well-being remains at the heart of it all.
 Happy children learn best!

-PE with Miss Lambert (full kit required)
+PE (full kit required)

-2nd half term: Forest School - pm (Forest School kit required)
+Autumn 2, Spring 2 and Summer 1: Forest School - pm (Forest School kit required)

 Times table check